shrestha-ashwin/Main-Projects/README.md

 3Fibonaaci: This program can calculate the fibonacci numbers, and also the precise golden ratio given sufficient numbers.
 The main highlight is that it can create the golden rectangles.

 4)Task Manager: This program allows the user to add tasks, view tasks, mark tasks as completed, and exit the program.

+5)Hire Me Website: This website is the result of my efforts at learning HTML and CSS.
+The website is purely presentational, and a lot of flexbox was used.